 Every man, woman, and child has benefited from the wars this nation has fought.
 Every facet of your life is not only due to the blood debt you owe, but every luxury you have can be directly traced to that debt.

-You like preserved food?
+Do you like preserved food?
 That came from war.
-You like modern medical techniques?
+Do you like modern medical techniques?
 They were learned in war.
-You like computers, air travel, and cellular communication?
+Do you like computers, air travel, and cellular communication?
 They are all the result of military technology for fighting wars.
 Your navigation device?
 That was the result of the military device created to guide missiles to target.

 I love it when individuals who have never served a day in uniform nor have any concept of war — except from movies or a book — feel free to comment about how a war should be fought or how military decisions should be made.